 Burning car shuts down eastbound traffic on US 190 at the Old Bridge

-PORT ALLEN - A car burst into flames on the eastbound side of the old Mississippi River bridge, halting traffic heading into Baton Rouge on US 190.
+PORT ALLEN - A car burst into flames on the eastbound side of the old Mississippi River bridge, halting traffic heading into Baton Rouge on US 190 Friday afternoon.

 The fire was first reported around 3 p.m. at the west side entrance of the old bridge.
 It did not appear that anyone was hurt, but deputies had to halt traffic at the scene.